kmcquade/ami-builder-packer/README.md

 ## Purpose

-This Packer AMI Builder creates a new AMI out of the latest Amazon Linux AMI, and installs OpenVPN.
+This Packer AMI Builder is a fork of [awslabs/ami-builder-packer](https://github.com/awslabs/ami-builder-packer) that replaces cloudformation with Hashicorp Terraform.
+The AWS Pipeline and Code Build creates a new AMI out of the latest Amazon Linux AMI, applies the CIS benchmark, and creates a Github repo if not all ready created.
 The code also includes terraform to orchestrate all the components.
-AWS CodePipeline is leveraged to orchestrate the entire process.
+The process leverages AWS CodePipeline to orchestrate the entire process.

 ![Packer AMI Builder Diagram](docs/images/ami-builder-diagram.png)